ksch-workflows/architecture/src/08_crosscutting-concepts/data-interfaces/index.md

 ## Data interface implementation

-Most data interfaces will have three implementations: (1) the _entity_ class for application core, (2) the _data access object_ for the persitence layer, and (3) the _data transfer object_ for the web layer.
+Most data interfaces will have three implementations: (1) the _entity_ class for the application core, (2) the _data access object_ for the persistence layer, and (3) the _data transfer object_ for the web layer.

 This approach provides a clear separation of concerns where each class has a distinct, single responsibility.
-However, it comes at the cost of requiring mapping code between at the layer boundaries.
-The preferred way to implement this is without any third-party packages but simple static factory methods.
+However, it comes at the cost of requiring mapping code at the layer boundaries.
+The preferred way to implement this is without any third-party packages but with simple static factory methods.

 ```java